Skip to footer content

 Method 2: NuGet Package Manager Console

-We can use the NuGet Package Manager Console to easily install our library.
-Administrative privilege is not required for installation.
+The NuGet Package Manager Console can also be used to easily install the library.
+Administrative privileges are not required for installation.
 Use a NuGet command to install the IronPDF library in your project.
 Copy the code snippet in the NuGet Package Manager Console and press enter.
-IronPDF library will be installed and ready to use in your project.
+The IronPDF library will be installed and ready to use in your project.

 Method 3: Using DLL File

-You can also download IronPDF .DLL file directly from the website from this link.
+You can also download the IronPDF .DLL file directly from the official website.

 After unzipping the file, reference the library in your project by following these steps: